lawrennd/old_talks/_governance/includes/data-trusts.md

 \newslide{}

-\figure{\includepng{../slides/diagrams/data-science/data-trusts-review}{50%}}{Data Trusts were the first recommendation of the \href{https://www.out-law.com/en/articles/2017/october/review-calls-for-data-trusts-to-help-grow-artificial-intelligence-in-the-uk/}{Hall-Presenti Report}}{hall-presenti-report}
+\figure{\includepng{../slides/diagrams/data-science/data-trusts-review}{50%}}{Data Trusts were the first recommendation of the \href{https://www.out-law.com/en/articles/2017/october/review-calls-for-data-trusts-to-help-grow-artificial-intelligence-in-the-uk/}{Hall-Presenti Report}.
+Unfortunately, since then the role of data trusts vs other data sharing mechanisms in the UK has been somewhat confused.}{hall-presenti-report}

 \newslide{Motivation}